 - What would you do differently if you could do this year over?

-While Reflections is still in development, I have a system for goals that I’ve refined over several years that I’m very happy with.
+Now onto my favourite part.
+My systems for goals is one that I’ve refined over several years and I’m very happy with.

 I’ve long admired this framework for setting goals from Warren Buffet, where you write down 25 things you want to accomplish in your career, and from that pick the top five as the focus and put the other 20 on an “avoid at all costs” list.